 This is not only a women’s topic, I believe, but depends on how we grew up and our family culture.

 The good news is that communicating and negotiating is not genetically predetermined.
 It’s just a skill.

 We can align and learn.
 And we all get better with practice.

 #6 Mistake: To be hesitant to give a clear number of xyz EUR increase

 “I would like a salary adjustment between 200 and 500 EUR“.

-There is only one good course of action, but it takes courage.
-It’s about giving a high number full of conviction and confidence: You need to give 500 EUR as the figure.
+There is only one good course of action, but it takes courage: Give a high number full of conviction and confidence.
+In this example it’s 500 EUR you deserve for your performance.

-Then your boss will negotiate you down to 350 or 300 (and thinks he has done well).
+Because your boss wants to have a win, too, he or she will negotiate you down to 350 or 300 (and thinks he has done well 😜).

 The Boss says: „No, can’t pay more.
 The company is short of money.“